 In all, the temple is a monument to Lord Shiva.
 There are five shrines inside Kailasa that pay homage to the greatest of Hindu gods.
 No matter how long it took or how old it is, Kailasa Temple is truly a marvel to behold.

-Next, check out the Aztec temple that was found in Mexico with the severed necks of 32 children inside it.
-Then, take a look at these places just outside of NYC that have been taken over by nature.
+After learning about the Kailasa Temple of India, check out the Aztec temple that was found in Mexico with the severed necks of 32 children inside it.
+Then, take a look at these places just outside of New York City that have been taken over by nature.